bernardhamann/NodeEngine/log.md

 ne-server-render
 ne-pre-data

-If a package uses the node engine file structure then it is a ne-somename package
+If a package uses the node engine file structure then it can be a ne-somename package

 -media
 -src